baraeke/welcome_to_github/README.md

 # Github
-Trying to get familiarize with the system
+Trying to get familiarize with Github